What You Need to Know

 Orientation Prep Course: The goal of the Orientation Prep Course is to provide you with valuable information about University resources and services, and about your college of enrollment.
 Your advisor will reference the information you learn in the Orientation Prep Course during your Orientation.
 You must complete this course and pass the college content quiz with a score of 80% to attend your Orientation.
 The Orientation Prep Course is required and you will access this as a part of your New Student Checklist.

-At your two-day, on-campus Orientation, you will meet with your college and your academic advisor and register for Fall 2023 courses.
+At your two-day, on-campus Orientation, you will meet with your academic advisor and register for Fall 2024 courses.
 Your program includes spending the night in residence hall; you can learn more about this requirement in the Overnight Accommodations section.
 Attending your Orientation is required.

 Instructions for accessing your personal schedule will be provided 2-3 days prior to your Orientation date.